 - Adults 45-54 send and receive 998 texts a month

-What About Local Governments?
+What About Government?

 Are you ready to add text messaging to your customer service strategy?

 1. Identify your inbound communication channels.
-Do you receive citizen requests from phone calls?
+Do you receive resident requests from phone calls?
 Emails?
 Website form submissions?
 Walk-ins?
 What are the most commonly used channels, and what are the internal processes used to support each one?
 For example, could text messaging reduce the time spent responding to more time-consuming emails and phone calls?

 2. Identify your demographics.
 Younger generations are more comfortable with texting and mobile communications, yet older populations have increased their mobile usage during and after the pandemic.
 In considering your population demographics, do you have a significant segment that is likely already texting?

 4. Review your support processes.
 How do you currently intake and respond to messages?
 How many people and systems do you use?
-How can you make the process more efficient to service more requests and respond to more citizens every day?
+How can you make the process more efficient to service more requests and respond to more residents every day?

-If the response to text messaging offering is positive (and we expect that it will be), then you can strategically expand your text messaging processes.
+If the response to the text messaging offering is positive (and we expect that it will be), then you can strategically expand your text messaging processes.